 After years of watching Cake Boss producing the most incredible-looking cakes, our minds have always wondered if we were able to do the same.
-Since we have time on our hands thanks to the partial lockdown, now’s the best time to test it out.
+Now thanks to the lockdown, now’s the best time to test it out.

 But beneath a layer of the endless chattering on baking channels, another genre is slowly gaining the interest of many: ASMR (autonomous sensory meridian response) baking channels.

 There’s just something about these ASMR videos that soothe the soul: the sound of mixing ingredients together, when the measuring spoons hit the bowl or when packages are opened.
 People who enjoy these videos often describe them as calming.
 Whether or not ‘clear clinking sounds of cups and bowls’ is your cup of tea, these baking channels are easy to follow and also aesthetically pleasing to the eyes — minus all the inane chatter.

 We might very well be the next Cake Boss if this MCO isn’t coming to an end — if not close to the real thing.
 Here’s where you can get started.

 With almost 3 million subscribers and counting, Cooking Tree may be the biggest ASMR baking channel on YouTube and we can see why.
 Every cake and pastry made are just too pretty to be eaten, and these surprisingly come with recipes that are easy to follow.
 Even if you’re not into ASMR, this is one channel you should follow to learn how to make the prettiest-looking cakes.

 Cook Kafemeru is a Japanese baking channel with 1.2 million subscribers.
 Don’t be intimated by the Japanese characters you see — each recipe is relatively simple to make.
 The channel posts mainly video on cakes and pastries with the occasional savoury recipes such as Japanese bento and mini pizzas.